This section needs to be deleted, only used for submission purposes (misspelled): Dialated Veins Sclerptherapy

 Feeder veins can occur due to genetics, hormonal imbalances, and/or weak veins.
 Other factors include weight, age, UV-damaged skin, as well as increased pressure in the abdomen due to chronic constipation, wearing tight undergarments (like girdles), and abdominal tumors.
 Furthermore, spending a lot of time lying down, standing or sitting can contribute to the development of the feeder veins.

 The most common locations for blue veins are the ankles, calves, behind the knees, and on the thighs.
 Feeder veins are typically more noticeable in individuals with fair skin.

 Arteries and veins are part of the circulatory system.
 The arteries are responsible for transporting blood that is full of nutrients and oxygen throughout the body.
 Once the nutrients and oxygen have been delivered, the blood flows into the veins to be transported back to the heart.
 The heart pumps the returning blood through the lungs so that the carbon dioxide can be removed and replaced with oxygen: Then, the cycle begins again.

 Recognizing Feeder Veins

 Feeder veins are deep veins that appear dark and form bluish networks crisscrossing on the lower legs and thighs.
 These veins generally measure 1 to 3 mm in diameter.
-Although feeder veins lie deeper beneath the skin than spider veins do, they are visually recognizable: Typically appearing as purple or blue vessels: However, sometimes feeder veins will appear slightly braided, which makes them look similar to the larger varicose veins.
+Although feeder veins lie deeper beneath the skin than spider veins, they are visually recognizable: Typically appearing as purple or blue vessels: However, sometimes feeder veins will appear slightly braided, making them look similar to the larger varicose veins.